mbbx6spp/styleguides/README.md

 ## Purpose

 I am sick of putting this stuff up for a vote every new team I create or start up.
-It consumes less time if we just for a set of conventions and standards that I am already happy with and iterate on that for the teams needs.
+It consumes less time if we just use a set of conventions and standards that we are already content with then iterate on those for our teams needs.

 ## Intent